 Yoodley is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Turn The Airplane Mode On & Off
+Switch The Airplane Function On & Off

 Here is how you can turn on and off airplane mode on android and iPhone devices: